 image: Singapore, 2012.
 In the Malaysian district, in a little market shop.
 The lack of motion and the piercing, empty eyes impressed me.
 As did the fashion statement.

 image: Hong Kong, 2013.
 Many couples come to this market for wedding photos.
-Is it the Juxtaposition of graffiti, dirt, grunge against the purity of marriage, or a forecast of life?
-I imagine they deem it cool, despite its popularity.
+Is it the Juxtaposition of graffiti, dirt, grunge against the beauty of marriage, a subconscious forecast of an unpredictable life?

 image: Hong Kong, 2013.
 The market workers eating and slurping noodles fast.
 Noisy and harried.